 Yuxin Yao

 Welcome to my website.
-I am Yuxin Yao, a 2nd Year PhD student in Information Engineering at University of Cambridge, supervised by Prof. Joan Lasenby.
+I am Yuxin Yao, a 3rd Year PhD student in Information Engineering at University of Cambridge, supervised by Prof. Joan Lasenby.
+I am currently work with Elliott(Shangzhe) Wu.
 I obtained my Master of Engineering degree integrated with my bachelor at University College London.

 I am currently seeking for collaborations on project in these fields.
 Please contact me if you are interested!